fhinkel/InteractiveShell/Readme.md

 filesystem.
 Users can only access files inside their Docker container.

 With Vagrant it is easy to run the web app in the cloud, e.g., at AWS or DigitalOcean.
-Edit the Vagrantfile in AWS/ or DigitalOcean/, respectively, with your credentials.
+You can Edit the Vagrantfile with your credentials.
 Then you can easily bring up the web app on your AWS or DigitalOcean machine:

 ```bash